Ground (unit)

 A ground is a unit of area used in India approximately equal to 203 m2.
 After metrication in the mid-20th century, the unit is being phased out.
-However, it is still popular in Real Estate parlance.
+However, it is still popular in real estate parlance.

 One ground is commonly taken as 2400 square feet and approximately one half ground is used as a small and standard lot to construct a small individual house in small towns in India.
-In olden times houses used to adjoin and have common walls.
-In modern constructions one sees this in the construction of condominiums or so-called flats only.
+In olden times, houses used to adjoin and have common walls.
+In modern constructions, one sees this in the construction of condominiums, "flats", only.
 It is still in vogue in villages for economic reasons.